aakyol1/starter-hugo-academic/content/publication/director-skill-sets/index.md

 - Best Paper Award in Corporate Finance in the 2014 FMA Asia Meetings.
 - Shortlisted for the Best Paper Award in Corporate Finance in the 2015 FMA Meetings.
 - [Blog post](https://corpgov.law.harvard.edu/2018/08/14/director-skill-sets/) about the paper at the Harvard Law School Forum on Corporate Governance and Financial Regulation.
-- {{% staticref "https://corpgov.law.harvard.edu/2018/08/14/director-skill-sets/" "newtab"  %}}Blog post{{% /staticref %}} about the paper at the Harvard Law School Forum on Corporate Governance and Financial Regulation.